tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 “Hoped?
 Past tense?”

 Yes.
 Death has made it clear that she can and will leave when she feels like a change of scenery.
 She just likes it here.
 She is ancient, and this is new.
 She is the shot caller of her own reality show.
 When she grows bored, she will access the presently unknown tier that holds her cloak.
-While the cloak appears to be normally sized, small if anything, the interior is capable of holding all souls living and dead from all universes, and the universes.
+While the cloak appears to be normally sized, small if anything, the interior is capable of holding all souls living and dead from all universes.

 She has informed us that once she has the cloak, there will be no stopping her taking back the scythe, at which point she will trigger a mass extinction event.
 When asked why she doesn't just get it over with, she simply responded, “Because it isn't time.
 My father is Time and one day I will take Time, too.
 As long as Time lives, so does Man.
 But Time’s time will be up, and the era of Man will die with my father.
 Until then, I will require staff.
 Bring me the Reaper."